AlexWills37/WebTetris/README.md

 > This quickly moves the piece to the bottom, as far as it can go.
 Be careful, you won't be able to move the piece any more after doing this!

 **Pause game** - [Escape]

+> This action cannot be bound to another key.

 ## Game development